 You might try to be seen as carefree and fun to be around all the time.
 Maybe you’re trying to seem happy and well-adjusted so you’re not asked about your feelings, you prefer hanging around with people who are superficial connections so you don’t have to worry about heavy or emotional conversations.
 Either way, you’re missing out on deep and rewarding connections.

-11. You hardly ever open up to people.
+11. You hardly ever open up to people

-Maybe it takes you a long time to open up and be honest with people, but if it’s even a struggle to express yourself and show your inner truth to the people you’re closest to and who you can trust to listen without judgment, there’s a serous problem.
+Maybe it takes you a long time to open up and be honest with people, but if it’s even a struggle to express yourself and show your inner truth to the people you’re closest to and who you can trust to listen without judgment, there’s a serious problem.
 This can keep people at an emotional distance, but this is working to your detriment.

-12. You laugh during stressful situations.
+12. You laugh during stressful situations

 Although humor can be a good way to deal with stressful situations, if everyone around you is sad or stressed out and you’re cracking jokes, this could be a sign that you’re suppressing your feelings because they make you uncomfortable.

-13. You have a fear of emotional intimacy.
+13. You have a fear of emotional intimacy

 If you’re not in touch with your feelings (or simply don’t want to confront them), it can make your relationships challenging.
 You might be scared of getting too close to your partner, so you avoid talking about emotional topics or having conversations in which you share your innermost wants and desires.

-14. You hold onto grudges.
+14. You hold onto grudges

 Holding onto grudges hurts you in so many ways.
 All those negative emotions you’re carrying around can do a real number on you.
 You might think that the grudge is an expression of your anger or frustration for the other person, but instead it’s acting like a weight that will drown you in the end.
 You’re not working through it, so you’re not learning from it.

-15. You’re passive-aggressive.
+15. You’re passive-aggressive

 Your emotional suppression could be making you passive-aggressive.
 Instead of expressing what you think or feel, you insist you’re okay while sending your partner or friend cues that you’re actually not.
 This makes communication a huge challenge and can push people away.
 It’s time to make a change, don’t you think?